sgmoh/s.s/UPTIME_SETUP_GUIDE.md

 ### Step 2: Set Up a Monitor Using the HTML Tool

-1. After deploying your Discord Love Bot, open the `uptime-setup.html` file in your browser
+1. After deploying your Sage and Salman bot, open the `uptime-setup.html` file in your browser
-2. Enter your deployed URL (e.g., `https://discord-love-bot.onrender.com`)
+2. Enter your deployed URL (e.g., `https://sage-and-salman.onrender.com`)
 3. Click "Generate Monitor URL"
 4. Follow the instructions to create a monitor in UptimeRobot